zey3830/github-tutorial/commands.md

 - "git revert **HEAD**", "HEAD" means commit
     - Having "HEAD" itself means the most recent commit (for example, the file you just committed will be the HEAD)
 - "git reset **HEAD~1**", means the pervious commit
-    - So if you use "HEAD~2", it will mean the second commit before your current commit same as "HEAD~3", it will be your third pervious commit
+    - So if you use "HEAD~2", it will mean the second commit before your current commit
+        - Same as "HEAD~3", it will be your third pervious commit
     - To check your commits, do "git log", it will show all your pervious commits and to exit just press "q" on the keyboard